 Every day, we connect from millions of people to billions of ideas.
-At this scale, small problems turn into large challenges—but we get inspired knowing that each line of code is not just code, but also a building block that help people discover, save and do things they love.
+At this scale, small problems turn into large challenges—but we get inspired knowing that each line of code is not just code, but also a building block that helps people discover, save and do things they love.
 Over the past year, marketers are connected with audiences on Pinterest through beautiful and innovative creations that drove amazing results by providing people inspiring and useful ideas, from simple ways to make dinner easier to a campaign that encouraged people to think differently about women in the workplace.
 Pinterest is all about visuals.
 Yes, it may seem a bit counter-intuitive to provide great images when you want people to read.
 Great visuals, though, are the way to entice Pinners to click through your blog post.

-Pinterest has 200 million active monthly users, performing 2 BILLION searches per month.
-That level of activity makes Pinterest a search engine in its own right.
-Google wants to give people the search results they want from a Google search.
-So, you are likely to see Pinterest boards and Pins appear high up in Google search results.
+Pinterest has 200 million fresh monthly users, performing 2 BILLION researches per month.
+That level of a project makes Pinterest an exploration engine in its own title.
+Google needs to give people the search outcomes they want from a Google search.
+So, you are inclined to see Pinterest boards and Pins appear high up in Google search ends.
 Which means that your Pinterest efforts will spread your content far beyond the platform itself.

 People’s Pinterest Problem

 Obviously, not everyone has enough leisure to open Pinterest tab, again and again, to post and organize and, here we have a certain “No” for heavier and commercial use.
 Well, it is no more trouble, Social Champ allows you to schedule your all social media posts in the easiest way with a number of unique and efficient features.
 One of the effective social media, Pinterest also needs management and organization throughout the timeline for a better result and to catch the higher number of viewers or audiences.
 Using social media scheduling tool can also be helpful to arrange your pins and posts on timeline easily without any mess.
 Well managing the scheduling and organizing is really a big thing to do in a busy routine.